Young Front: Activity

 The Young Front has about 1,000–1,500 activists in its ranks, incorporated in regional and district branches.
 The supreme body, the Congress, takes place at least once every two years.
 The organization is headed by the Sejm and the Office of the Young Front between the Congresses.

-The Young Front is a member of political youth international organizations such as European Democrat Students, the Youth of the European People's Party; has partnerships with sister organizations of Ukraine, Sweden, Lithuania, Poland and other countries.
+The Young Front is a member of political youth international organizations such as European Democrat Students, the Youth of the European People's Party; and has partnerships with sister organizations in Ukraine, Sweden, Lithuania, Poland and other countries.

-Since 1997 the Young Front has been holding a permanent socio-political campaign "The city is ours!"
+Since 1997 the Young Front has been holding a permanent socio-political campaign "The city is ours!".
 On important dates and on the eve of important events, the YF activists hang massive white-red-white national flags from roofs all over Belarus.
 The campaign actions of "The city is ours!" were held in many cities of Belarus – more than 2000 flags are hung all in all.

 As a result of active and successful activity in 1999 the Young Front has already a rating of popularity among young people of 10.8%, trailing only pro-governmental Belarusian Republican Youth Union (48.3%) and BCM (25%).

 In 2000 at the parliamentary elections the Young Front held a boycott campaign under the title: "Forgery" – ridicule of electoral farce organized by Lukashenko.

 The Young Front during the presidential election campaign in 2001 became the organizer of the Belarusian Youth Congress, in which more than 520 delegates from each part of Belarus took place.
 It also initiated the signing of special Agreement between the only candidate from the opposition and the youth.
 During the presidential election campaign in 2001 the Young Front became a member of the mobilization campaign "Choose!"
 During the selection rush the Young Front made more than 1100 moves in more than 120 Belarusian cities.

 On 24 September 2001 the Young Front organized guard in the region of Kurapaty, being against the reconstruction of Minsk encircling highway, as it thought that a new road could pass the burials.
 More than 120 activists took part in eight months' move "Kurapaty’s Protection".

-According to the Baltic Service of Gallup Institute over October 2002, the rating of the Young Front among the whole population of Belarus was 6,3%, among the youth (18–30 age) – 14%, what's amazing is that all political parties have 0,5%–5% popularity, and "the factor of fear" in the society is very high.
+According to the Baltic Service of Gallup Institute over October 2002, the rating of the Young Front among the whole population of Belarus was 6,3%, and 14% among the youth (18–30 age).
+In contrast, political parties have 0,5%–5% popularity, and "the factor of fear" in society is very high.

-The members of the Young Front participated and won in local council elections (2003) in several districts, took part in the elections to the House of Representatives of Belarus in 2004, but without any success.
+members of the Young Front participated and won in local council elections (2003) in several districts, then took part in the elections to the House of Representatives of Belarus in 2004, but without any success.
 The block Young Belarus, established by the Young Front was a part of the Committee of Democratic Political Forces, and then formed a part of the United Democratic Forces of Belarus.